 Invest in a point of sale system

 Few things matter as much as your retail point of sale system.
-A retail POS can take care of many of the front of house and back office tasks we mentioned above, like ringing up orders, tracking revenue, managing inventory and keeping an eye on all data related to your operations.
+A retail POS system can take care of many of the front of house and back office tasks we mentioned above, like ringing up orders, tracking revenue, managing inventory and keeping an eye on all data related to your operations.
+Just make sure you also get the POS hardware that you’ll need to accept payments like a card reader, barcode scanner and cash drawer.

 Organize your accounting and bookkeeping

-No business can survive without a proper approach to accounting.
+No retailer can survive without a proper approach to small business accounting.
 Without a solid way to balance income and expenses, it’s impossible to know whether you’re earning a profit or losing money on a monthly basis.

 There are plenty of platforms out there to stay on top of your books.
 To simplify the process, choose accounting software that integrates with your POS for hassle-free bookkeeping.